Blaise Mariner, PhD

 Experiences & passions

-• Endurance mountain biker — Training and competing in long-distance mountain bike races, including the 2026 Leadville 100-mile mountain bike.
-I am raising funds to support outdoor programming for young adults affected by cancer with First Descents.
+• Endurance mountain biker — Training and competing in long-distance mountain bike races, including the 2026 Leadville 100-mile mountain bike race.
+I am also raising funds for First Descents to support outdoor programming for young adults affected by cancer.
 Learn more or support the campaign.

 • English as a second language educator in Ambato, Ecuador (3 semesters) — Taught 150+ students in a pre-medical program, leading Level 4 English courses at CTT de los Andes.

-• Tungurahua province basketball tournament champion (4×) — Competed in regional tournaments in Tungurahua, Ecuador (Ambato, Huambalito, Cevallos, Atahualpa), developing teamwork and adaptability in a cross-cultural setting.
+• Tungurahua province basketball tournament champion (4×) — Competed in regional tournaments in Ecuador, building teamwork and adaptability in a cross-cultural environment.

-• Sailing counselor & Director of Activities at Camp Kawanhee for boys (11 summers, Maine) — Sailor of 20-foot long sloops.
+• Sailing counselor & Director of Activities at Camp Kawanhee for boys (11 summers, Maine) — Led programs, managed responsibility in dynamic settings, and taught through action and trust.

 Contact